ciceroOslo/ciceroscm/README.md

 folder from which you run the script.
 More input data on the appropriate format (at least for emission runs) can be found in <code>/div/amoc/CSCM/SCM_Linux_v2019/RCMIP/input/</code> on amoc for internal use.

-## Configurations
+## Instance configurations
-When a run is started the dictionary cfg needs to be sent as a parameter, detailing the configurations of the run.
+When a new instance of the CICERO-SCM class is created the dictionary cfg needs to be sent as a parameter, detailing the configurations of the instance.
 Configuration options are:
 * nystart - the start year of the run
 * nyend - the end year of the run
 * emstart - the year to start the run with emissions
 * sunvolc - an optional parameter to include solar an volcanic forcing.
 If included and equal to 1 a set of such forcing series will be included.
-Eventually, support for giving a custom set of solar and volcanic forcing files might be added
+Eventually, support for giving a custom set of solar and volcanic forcing files might be added.
-* gaspamfile - path to file of gases to include with units, forcing factors etc.
+* gaspamfile - path to file of gases to include with units, forcing factors etc (mandatory).
-* concentrations_file - path to file with concentrations time series
+* concentrations_file - path to file with concentrations time series (mandatory if not forcing run)
-* emissions_file - path to file with emissions time series
+* emissions_file - path to file with emissions time series (mandatory if not forcing run)
 * nat_ch4_file- optional path to file where natural emissions for methane can be found.
 Default will be used if not given
 * nat_n2o_file- optional path to file where natural emissions for n2o can be found.
 Default will be used if not given
 * forc_file - path to file with forcing time series, if this is sent the run will be a forcing run, and none of the emission and concentration related options will be relevant
 * conc_run - Set this to True and have a concentration driven run.
 You will still need to provide an emission file, as some species forcings (such as ozone) are calculated from emissions after emstart.
 * perturb_em_file - path to file with emission perturbations to be added to the emissions from the emissions file, the format for this file is shown in the file in test/test_data/pertem_test.txt
 * perturb_forc_file - path to file with forcings to be added after forcings from emissions and concentrations have been calculated, the format for this file is shown in the file in test/test_data/pertforc_test.txt

+## Options for run
+With a CICEROSCM instance in place, you are ready to start runs with various parameter configurations, using the input files as set by the instance configuration

+### Run configurations
 * output_folder - name of or path of file wher output from the run is stored (at the moment this will always be assumed to be laying under the directory from which the code is run)
 * output_prefix - prefix to output filenames

-## Parameters
+### Parameter sets
 Physical parameters to the model is divided in two parametersets each of which are sent as two seperate dictionaries to the run call.
 * One parameterset pamset_udm for the upwelling diffusion model
-* One parameterset pamset_emiconc for emissions and concentrations If the parametersets are not provided, a default parameterset is used If one or more parameters are not provided as part of the parameterset, these parameters will be set to the default values The upwelling diffusion model (which is needed for all runs) takes the following parameters.(Default value in paranthesis):
+* One parameterset pamset_emiconc for emissions and concentrations If the parametersets are not provided, a default parameterset is used If one or more parameters are not provided as part of the parameterset, these parameters will be set to the default values
+#### pamset_udm
+The upwelling diffusion model (which is needed for all runs) takes the following parameters.(Default value in paranthesis):
 * rlamdo (16.0)
 * akapa (0.634)